Burmese Ghouls: Qualifying as Myanmar representatives for IESF 2023

 In April, Burmese Ghouls was direct invited to IESF World Esports Championships 2023 – Myanmar Qualifiers.
 At this very tournament, Burmese Ghouls managed to win the champion title after beating Fenix Esports 3–1 in the Finals.
 This is the first time being the champions after 2021.

 The team would later participate in IESF World Esports Championship 2023 – Southeast Asia Qualifier as Myanmar representatives.
-Although the team wasn't able to perform well in that tournament, its achievements showed that Burmese Ghouls is still remaining as one of the top teams in Myanmar MLBB Industry.
+Although the team wasn't able to perform well in that tournament, its achievements showed that Burmese Ghouls is still remaining as one of the top teams in the Myanmar MLBB industry.

-Industry Expansion
+Industry expansion

-The team expanded their Esports industry by creating PUBG Mobile team in September and creating MLBB Women's team, called "Burmese Ghouls Reinas" in December.
+The team expanded their Esports industry by creating a PUBG Mobile team in September and creating a MLBB women's team, called "Burmese Ghouls Reinas", in December.

 Qualification to M5

 Later in the year, Burmese Ghouls staged a significant comeback, going undefeated in the MLBB M5 World Championship Qualifiers for Myanmar.
 The team would get swept by Mythic Seal in the Upper-Bracket Final, but traded blows against Falcon Esports.
 Burmese Ghouls defeated Falcon Esports in the Lower-Bracket Finals, denying them an M5 World Championship Slot.
 A rematch between Mythic Seal and Burmese Ghouls were staged in the Grand Finals.
-After winning Games 1 and 3, the team went 2–1 in the series, however, Mythic Seal would trample the team 3–2 and were poised to go to the championship.
-However, the team won two-straight games and won the qualifying spot for Myanmar in M5 World Championship in The Philippines.
+After winning Games 1 and 3, the team went 2–1 in the series.,but Mythic Seal trampled the team 3–2 and were poised to go to the championship.
+However, the team won two-straight games and won the qualifying spot for Myanmar in the M5 World Championship in The Philippines.
 The team would return to the international stage for the first time since M2 where they finished as the runner-up behind Bren Esports.